oroinc/documentation/bundles/platform/AttachmentBundle/attachment-bundle-config.rst

 Externally Stored Files
 -----------------------

+.. hint:: The feature is available since v5.0.2.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 When a field of type ``File``, ``MultiFile``, ``Image``, ``MultiImage`` is created it can be configured with the option **Stored Externally** to store an external URL of a file instead of uploading it.
 This option indicates whether the file referenced by this field is stored externally on a third party service.
 If enabled,